 - Honorary degrees should not, except in exceptional circumstances, be awarded in absentia;

-- At the level of the Senate Coordinating Committee, unanimity among those present is required (abstentions are not counted).
+- At the level of the Senate Executive Committee, unanimity among those presentis required (abstentions are not counted).

 While the Committee is responsible for finding the best possible candidates in a given year and for ensuring a balance across various disciplines and groups over a period of time, the following categories are emphasized:

-- People who have made outstanding contributions to the life of Northern Ontario and/or the area served by Algoma University;
+- Individuals who have made outstanding contributions to the life of Northern Ontario and/or the area served by Algoma University;

-- People who have made outstanding contributions to intellectual advancements in disciplines offered at Algoma University;
+- Individuals who have made outstanding contributions to intellectual and/or creative advancements in disciplines offered at Algoma University;

-- People who have made outstanding contributions in fields of national and/or international life.
+- Individuals who have made outstanding contributions in fields of regional, national and/or international life.

-- People who have made outstanding contributions that contribute to and reflect the special mission of Algoma University.
+- Individuals who have made outstanding contributions that contribute to and reflect the special mission of Algoma University.